hanglip/hanglip.github.io/_src/SDG.md

 ## Infrastructure, Industrialisation, Innovation

-On Hanglip, infrastructure means
+On Hanglip, infrastructure means:

 - buildings

 - water pipes

 - reservoirs

 - roads-

 - fences

 - gates

-- communications (as in recent internet access)
+- communications (as in recently added internet access)

 Some of our infrastructure is old, and we are soon beginning repairs and upgrades to (mostly) fences.